AgnitumuS/ubjs/tutorials/reverse_proxy_nginx.md

 ./.linkStatic.sh
 ```

-Last command in script will set a modification time for all files downloaded from package registry (files with modify date === 1986-01-01)
+The last command in the script sets modification time to the current time for all the downloaded files from
-to the current time.
-This allow nginx to generate a correct ETag for such files.
+the package registry (files with modify date === 1986-01-01), so that Nginx generate correct ETag for the files.

 ### How to prevent server-side logic to be exposed for client
 Some of the modules placed into `node_modules` folder can contain a server-side logic what should be hidden from clients.